• Skip to primary navigation

 Two images of pork bolognese one with spaghetti and text over lay in between

 Pork Bolognese is a deliciously different dinner to your typical beef spag bowl recipe.
-Super quick and easy to make with everyday ingredients this is a family and freezer friendly recipe.
-Easily turn it into a pork spaghetti bolognese for a hearty dinner any night of the week!
+Super quick and easy to make with everyday ingredients this is a large family and freezer friendly recipe, the whole family will love!
+Easily turn it into a pork spaghetti bolognese with hearty tomato sauce for a dinner any night of the week.

 Fork being twirled in Pork Bolognese on white plate